appsicle/cycle-trace/README.md

 When hosting the backend data, I struggled trying to deploy the backend onto heroku because I did not want to create a separate repository for my backend.
 Instead, I went with aws ec2 and used pm2 to keep the server up indefinitely.

+There were many challenges when designing the ui/ux for the page.
+The biggest problem was having the bottom dialog appear on scroll.
+Since the pages were purposely short to fit onto one screen without scrolling, there was no scrollbar.
+Thus, there was no way to detect the user overscrolling through the scrollbar's data.
+Instead, I tinkered with many variables until I discovered that 'wheel' activates even without a scrollbar.
+However, the wheel event fired almost 20 times when I scrolled just once, causing the bottom dialog to repeatedly open and close.
+To solve this problem, I used underscore.js to throttle the speed of event firing to once every 5 seconds.

 ## Improvements

 Looking back, I could have loaded the data onto a database instead of converting it into json files.
 This may have simplified the process.
+Furthermore, I would like to fit the landing page onto one screen without scrolling for consistency.
+There are also numerous improvements that could be made to the typography and overall layout.

 ## Future Plans